nmattei/cmps6790/_projects/Project2/Project2.md

 # Project 2: Moneyball!

 * **Posted:** October 11, 2023
-* **Last Revision:** October 11, 2023
+* **Last Revision:** July 10, 2024

 In this project you will apply your data wrangling and exploratory data analysis skills to baseball data.
-In particular, we want to know how well did Moneyball work for the Oakland A's.
+In particular, we want to know how well did *Moneyball* work for the Oakland A's.
 Was it worthy of a movie?

 ### Groups and Collaboration Plan